cathei/BakingSheet/README.md

 await sheetContainer.Bake(jsonConverter);
 ```

 You can extend `JsonSheetConverter` to customize serialization process.
 For example encrypting data or prettifying JSON.
-If you are using `StreamingAssets`, see [Reading From StreaminAssets](#reading-from-streamingassets).
+If you are using `StreamingAssets` on Android, see [Reading From StreaminAssets](#reading-from-streamingassets).

 ## Accessing Row
 Below code shows how to access specific `ItemSheet.Row`.